GregoryDeMeur/GregoryDeMeur/README.md

 ### Hello 👋

 I'm a student software developer based in Belgium 🇧🇪.
-Currently in my final year of studies, I'm actively seeking an internship opportunity to collaborate on projects and continue my learning journey.
+Currently in my final year of studies and interning at [Beehire](https://www.beehire.com).

 ### My Main Techs